ianozsvald/mongocsvimporter/README.md

 By default the character encoding is UTF8, for the example above CP1252 has to be used (a few entires in the files use Windows smart quotes!).

+NOTE that the default datetime parser uses the defaults https://labix.org/python-dateutil#head-c0e81a473b647dfa787dc11e8c69557ec2c3ecd2 which mean that ambiguous datetimes (e.g. MM-DD or DD-MM) are interpreted in certain ways.
+You should edit the code with your own functions, possibly using a `partial`, to set spcific datetime parsing rules as required.

 Testing
 =======